-Riding Sulky I was about ten years old when I created this.
+I was about ten years old when I created this.
 Our family was at a weekend party at a friend's ranch.
-I was bored until I spotted a riding sulky for a big riding mower - tractor seat, big tires, and a long yoke to connect to the back of the mower.
-I found a broken lawn chair with plastic wheels and an metal axle.
+I was bored until I spotted a riding sulky for an industrial-size mower - tractor seat, big tires, and a long yoke to connect to the back of the mower.
+I found a broken lawn chair with plastic wheels and a metal axle.
 I cut a 2x4 and nailed the axle to it, then drilled a hole and bolted it to the sulky.
 A piece of rope was perfect for steering.
 There was a long dirt road sloped down at just the right angle.
 Instant entertainment.

 This was the project that gave me the confidence to do more complicated things.